LimJY03/GoogleCloudSkillsBoost/Launching into Machine Learning/README.md

 In [this course](https://www.cloudskillsboost.google/course_templates/8), we will learn to:

 * Describe how to improve data quality.
-* Perform exploratory data analyitics.
+* Perform exploratory data analytics.
 * Build and train AutoML Models using Vertex AI.
 * Build and train AutoML Models using BigQuery ML.
 * Optimize and evaluate models using performance metrics.